 Faceless.me got off to a good start during our review because of the service's generous free offering.
 However, it is important to note that the free version comes with limited speed and no ability to switch between VPN server locations.
 Still, as a quick and easy anonymity solution, it deserves some credit.

 Our feelings became more mixed once we started exploring the solution in more detail.
-Speed test results were very variable between different servers, and we had some irritating problems with the iPhone app.
+Speed test results were very variable between different servers, and we had some irritating problems with their iPhone VPN app.
 We also experienced some loading time-out issues with the provider website itself that gave cause for concern.

 It does seem that work is being done to improve the solution, and as it's possible to try it free of charge, we'd refrain from dismissing it completely, but performance really would need to improve for us to give an unqualified recommendation.